Frequently Asked Questions

 Q. My under counter machine was shipped without a splash curtain.
 How can I order one?

-A. Under counter machines are not designed to have curtains or clips although there all part must be ordered though the local distributors.
+A. Under counter machines are not designed to have curtains or clips.
+All other parts must be ordered through your local distributor.

 Q. How do I locate a local IOM distributor?

 A. Click on the Find a Distributor wizard and follow the prompts, or call 1-800-423-3367.

 Q. How can I find a local authorized service agent to do warranty work?